Dahimi/SQL-and-Data-Visualization-Projects/README.md

 If you found this project helpful, feel free to leave a star in GitHub, and share thig project.

-**Now folks, it was great walking with you through this README!
-See you later**
+**Thank you for making it till the end of this README!
+See you later!**
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->